 English teachers in demand.

 With an estimated 1.5 billion English learners around the world – a figure that’s expected to rise to 2 billion by 2020 – there is clearly a demand for English language teachers.
 Yet despite the fact that there are roughly 100,000 new English teaching jobs opening up every year, there seems to be no shortage of people to fill these positions.
 Also, in Spain and some other countries, there is no shortage of English academies who are less than fussy about the experience and qualifications of who they employ once their enrolment starts to pick up in September.
 Additionally, the Spanish education department employ hundreds of ‘auxiliares de conversacion’, who are typically graduates being paid a tax free stipend of around €1000 a month to work 16 hours a week as English speaking support teachers in public schools.
 Despite not having any English teaching qualifications or experience, an auxiliare’s stipend works out much more than the hourly rate an English language academy in Spain pays a qualified teacher on a contract.
-So even though a good English teacher can charge as much as €30 per hour for private classes, and some of the better agencies will pay up to €27 per hour for delivering in-company lessons, there are a hell of a lot of amateurs out there with little to no experience.
+So even though a good English teacher can charge upwards of €30 per hour for private classes, and some of the better agencies will pay up to €27 per hour for delivering in-company lessons, there are a hell of a lot of amateurs out there with little to no experience.
 Some charging as little as €10 per hour for their time.
 Time, which if you’re unskilled, is little more than conversation with some corrections.
 This infiltration of the unskilled and poorly qualified ‘teachers’ of course demeans ESL teaching as a profession.
 However, when it comes to English teachers, you generally get what you pay for.

 I consider teaching as my profession.
 I studied English at degree level, I successfully completed a Trinity TESOL course, and I then went on to study education at post-graduate level.
 We spend almost a third of our adult lives working, so I think you may as well enjoy that time and make it worth it.
 “A job worth doing is a job worth doing well” as the expression goes, so I apply myself properly when I deliver a course of English to my students, and I actually enjoy doing it.
 It is rewarding when you teach somebody something and you see them improve and develop the skill you have been teaching them.
 Also, what I’ve found during the years I have spent teaching in Madrid is that when students recognise that they’re getting good lessons – a good service – they want to hire you again the following academic year.
 As a result, I have retained many of my student groups year after year.
 I’ve also discovered that all of my students, many of whom have had numerous years of English lessons, have been largely dissatisfied with their previous teachers.

 Using rudimentary technology in lessons is a standard part of teaching today.
-Computers, tablets and interactive screens and whiteboards are routinely used in many modern schools.
+Computers, tablets, interactive screens and smartboards are routinely used in many modern schools.
 Yet many of my students have said they have never even seen a Powerpoint presentation used in their lessons.
 Worse still, the vast majority of my students have said that they were never taught about phonetics – most have no idea what phonetics even are!
 But perhaps what is even more surprising is the number of students who have been learning English for years, yet have never heard of IELTS.
 The International English Language Testing System is the standard used worldwide by many states, multinational companies and universities to assess whether an applicant actually has an adequate level of English to live, work or study with them.
 If you are studying English language to gain a qualification to get you into a university or an English speaking job, you should really know what this qualification is.

 It seems to me that, whilst there is a high demand for learning English in Spain, and in Madrid in particular, there is also a dearth of high quality English language schools and English language teachers.
 The British Council tends to be the only real quality standard within the TEFL industry and there are precious few schools in Madrid who can boast having British Council accreditation.
 But even without British Council accreditation, a school with good teachers that is well organised and managed and has a good educational philosophy, can still provide great provision.
 But nevertheless, whether a school has been endorsed by the British Council or whether it has a great reputation makes little difference to what they pay their teachers.